 St Peter’s Anglican Grammar will provide and manage devices from Year 7, which will be incorporated into the fee structure.

-Scholarships for 2022 have closed.
-Scholarships for 2023 are available and applications are currently being received.
 For further information, please refer to our Scholarship page on our website.

 The School will be primarily based at our South West City Campus (Campbelltown) conveniently located in the centre of the Campbelltown CBD.
 Whilst the core of learning will be based on this campus, the School intends to leverage other learning spaces in and around the CBD of Campbelltown in future years, both whilst building works are being undertaken, and on an ongoing basis.

 Whilst our home campus will be at our current site, it will not be uncommon for Science and other learning areas to be occurring offsite, where appropriate.
 This will be the case for the majority of PDHPE and Sport also.